Characters: Naru Taru

 - Parents as People: Shunji is a good guy, but he can barely stay by Shiina when she needs it; nevertheless, he still tries to do what he can for her.

-- Redemption Equals Death: Right after Misono and Shiina rekindle their bond, Misono is killed by a mob.
+- Heel Face Door Slam: Right after Misono and Shiina rekindle their bond, Misono is killed by a mob.